 Additional Form Features

-- Each form can have an associated 'thank you' message that is displayed on screen after the form is submitted.
+- Each form can have an associated thank you message that is displayed on screen after the form is submitted.
 This is a good place for any follow-up information you might want to provide users.

 - Additionally, forms can be set to send an email upon successful completion.
 This is dependent on the form including a field labeled (exactly) email.

-The default view of the submission queue has a list of all the items submitted with a excerpt from the beginning of the submission as well as a number of features for working with the collection submissions:
+The default view of the submission queue has a list of all the items submitted with an excerpt from the beginning of the submission as well as a number of features for working with the collection submissions:

 - A link to view each submission in full

 - An option to download all the submission in a comma-separated value format which can be opened in Excel and other spreadsheet and database programs.

 - An option to subscribe to notifications about any new submissions.
 Each person who subscribes to a given form is notified via an automated email whenever new items have been submitted.
 It's good practice to make sure there is at least one person receiving notifications for every form.

 - A variety of options for marking multiple submissions and then changing their status or deleting them in bulk.